ktorio/ktor-documentation/topics/FAQ.md

 You can use jitpack to get builds from master that are not yet released:
 <https://jitpack.io/#ktorio/ktor>
-Also you can [build Ktor from source](build-from-source.md), and use your `mavenLocal` repository for the artifact or to upload your artifacts to your own artifactory/bintray.
+Also you can [build Ktor from source](build-from-source.md), and use your `mavenLocal` repository for the artifact or to upload your artifacts to your own artifactory.

 ## How can I be sure of which version of Ktor am I using?
 {id="ktor-version-used"}